elixirschool/elixirschool/en/lessons/basics/iex-helpers.md

 ### `h`

 `h` is one of the most useful tools our Elixir shell gives us.
-Due to the language's fantastic first class support for documentation, the docs for any code can be reached using this helper.
+Due to the language's fantastic first-class support for documentation, the docs for any code can be reached using this helper.
 To see it in action is simple:

 ```elixir